Nettle Root and Women's Hormonal Health

 Many women are already familiar with the benefits of the above ground parts of the common stinging nettle (Urtica dioica) plant.
 The leaves are known to be deeply nutritive as a food and as a tea, able to improve skin, hair, and nail health.
 Some might also know the seeds to contain tonifying qualities both of the Yang energy and also building deep Kidney Jing.
 Few, however, know of the benefits that the root, harvested when Fall starts to turn blustery with Winter, gift to women's hormonal health.

 For women, the actions of Nettle Root on the body are similar to those of men: optimizing and regulating the hormonal (endocrine) system.
 Nettle Root has the unique ability to add sex hormones where they are needed and delete them where they are doing damage.
 I like to think of Nettle Root as more of an ally or a best friend, supporting you to become the best version of yourself.
-Nettle Root doesn't supplement with phyto-hormones, Nettle Root doesn't do the work for you, but what it does it is assists your own body in finding a healthy harmony.
-In this way, Nettle Root is a premiere first line of defense, but also an important and powerful medicine for the long haul.
-Sticking with the best friend analogy, Nettle Root is both the friend you can sit with and BS over coffee or a beer, and Nettle Root is also the friend who stands by you through thick and thin, when you need them the most and when others are nowhere to be found.
+It doesn't supplement with phyto-hormones.
+Nettle Root doesn't do the work for you, but what it does it is assists your own body in finding a healthy harmony.
+In this way, it is a premiere first line of defense, but also an important and powerful medicine for the long haul.
+Sticking with the best friend analogy, Nettle Root is both the friend you can sit with and BS over coffee or a beer, and it is also the friend who stands by you through thick and thin, when you need them the most and when others are nowhere to be found.

 Clinically, and for a broader audience, more and more herbalists are using Nettle Root to treat polycystic ovarian syndrome/disorder, known as PCOS or PCOD.